Duck NC Town Vacation Information and History

 Creative culinary options in a warm and inviting waterfront restaurant atmosphere.
 This bistro offers a menu filled with wood-fired pizzas, seafood, steaks & cocktails.
 Daily specials are tempting and creative, and the waitstaff is both friendly and helpful.

-Great selection of desserts and the seafood trio is must-try for anyone who enjoys food caught out of the Atlantic.
+A great selection of desserts and the seafood trio is a must-try for anyone who enjoys food caught out of the Atlantic.
 Shrimp and grits, as well as the oysters Rockefeller, are solid choices as well.

 1564 Duck Road